The top 9 skills employers look for

 5. Adaptability and flexibility

 Change is the only certainty in life – and at work.
-That’s why it’s important to develop traits like adaptability and flexibility.
+That’s why it’s important to develop professional skills and traits like adaptability and flexibility.
 When changes come your way, you’ll be able to take them in your stride and see change as new opportunities, rather than something to fear.

 Are you someone who’s excited to learn new processes, systems or technologies?
 Are you open to doing things a different way?
 The ability to take on new challenges with a positive attitude is highly regarded by all employers.